mdekstrand/cs533-web/assignments/A1/index.md

 For the 4/L4 distinction (4-year vs. less-than-4-year), are any schools in both categories?
 If not, does it make sense to combine two variables into one completion rate variable?
 The {py:meth}`pandas.Series.combine_first` method will combine two series.
 To fill in the missing values in `s1` with values from `s2`, do:

-    s1.combine_first(s2)
+    combined = s1.combine_first(s2)

 The [Missing Data notebook](../../resources/tutorials/MissingData.ipynb) provides hints for working with missing values in general.

 :::{tip}
-If you know SQL, Pandas `combine_first` works like SQL `COALESCE`.
+If you know SQL, Pandas {py:meth}`~pandas.Series.combine_first` works like SQL `COALESCE`.
 :::

-For the other options (pooling, 100/150%), read the documentation about completion rates, and pick the variables to use.  **Justify your decision.**
+For the other options (pooling, 100/150%), read the documentation about completion rates, and pick the variables to use based on what would make the most sense in the context of the assignment.  **Justify your decision.**

 :::{admonition} Selecting Variables
 :class: tip